-Although there is no official policy in place for non-union staff, excluded management & professional staff and service unit directors, Human Resources has made recommendations regarding these groups to the campus community.
+Although there is no official policy in place for non-union staff, excluded management and professional staff, and service unit directors, Human Resources has recommendations regarding these groups for the campus community.

-If you have any questions, please contact your Human Resources Advisor or Associate.
+If you have any questions or would like to review any particular situations in your department, please contact your Human Resources Advisor or Associate.

 Under Article 57 of the Collective Agreement, three additional days leave of absence with pay per calendar year will be granted to all regular employees represented by BCGEU.
 These days may be used during the three working days during the winter holiday season (between Boxing and New Year’s).
 These days may alternatively be used by employees at other times during the year subject to reasonable timing of notice and operational requirements.
 All days must be used within the year and may not be carried over to the following year.